EmptyRain75/mnist-ai-classifier/docs/03_softmax_regression.md

 # 1. From Logistic Regression to Softmax Regression

+Softmax regression is the direct generalization of binary logistic regression to multi-class problems, which is why it is often called multinomial logistic regression.

 Binary Logistic Regression produces one logit:

 $$ z = x^T w + b $$